assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft4.md

 The time field
 ==============

-Messages have a Time field.
-It either contains the time since the first message of the peer was sent.
-That is, the time since M1 was sent for the client and the time since M2 was sent for the server.
+Most messages have a Time field.
+It contains the time since the first message of the peer was sent, or it is set to 0, or is set to 1.
 The elapsed time is measured in milliseconds.
-The Time field MUST have the value 1 for the first message sent (M1 for the client and M2 for the server) when the Time field is supported by the peer.
+The Time field MUST have the value 1 for the first message sent (M1 for the client and M2 for the server) when the time-stamping is supported by the peer.
+If time-stamping is *not supported* by the peer, the peer MUST set the time field value to 0.

 The main reason to introduce these time-stamps is to protect against *delay attacks*; that is, a man-in-the-middle attacker that affects the